 - Four Seasons Jimbaran Bay – A brand that’s no stranger to luxury travel and one of the best hotels we’ve ever seen.

 The above hotels are simply amazing but they do cost an exorbitant amount of money.
-If you want a luxury hotel without paying these prices, Bali still has plenty of options for £60 – 100 per night.
+If you want a luxury hotel without paying these prices, Bali still has plenty of four and five star options for £60 – 100 per night.

 3. The eclectic mix people you’ll meet during your trip